§ 6501 Definitions.

 § 6505 Establishment of Insurance Coverage Office.

-There is hereby established under the direction and supervision of the Director of the Office of Management and Budget the Insurance Coverage Office, the executive head of which shall be the Insurance Coverage Administrator, who shall serve in the state classified service.
+There is hereby established under the direction and supervision of the Secretary of the Department of Human Resources the Insurance Coverage Office, the executive head of which shall be the Insurance Coverage Administrator, who shall serve in the state classified service.

 § 6506 Qualifications of the Insurance Coverage Administrator.